 Suggestion by Francesca from The Working Mom’s Travels.

-As promised, here is the map with all the national parks mentioned in this post.
+As promised, below you can find the map with all the national parks mentioned in this post.
 As you can see, some of them are located close to each other, while some others are close to the other more well known national parks – plenty of places to plan a beautiful family road trip in the US!

-If you found some travel inspiration in this post, please bookmark it and share with your friends.
+If you found some travel inspiration in this post, don’t forget to bookmark it and share with your friends.
 Are you on Pinterest?
 Pin this image!